-Smith arrived at SMU as Director of Recruiting in 2015 and added defensive analyst to his duties for 2017 season.
-He arrived at SMU with experience at both the college and high school levels.
+Smith arrived at SMU as the Director of Recruiting in 2015 and added defensive analyst to his duties for 2017 season.
+He joined the Mustangs with experience at both the college and high school levels having spent time as a high school head coach and at Oklahoma as a defensive quality control coach.